nais/doc/docs/how-to-guides/persistence/postgres/README.md

     Note that if you change your application name, database name or envVarPrefix, and then change it later, you have to manually [reset database credentials](#reset-database-credentials).

-[^1]: When using [nais cli](https://github.com/nais/cli) to rotate the password, a JDBC-url will be created and stored in the secret.
+[^1]: jdbc url can be generated for instances without private IP by using [nais cli](https://github.com/nais/cli) to rotate the password.

 ### Database flags